-Assuming a quorum, the seven nominees for director receiving a plurality of the votes cast for director will be elected as directors of Ocwen.
+Assuming a quorum, the nine nominees for director receiving a plurality of the votes cast for director will be elected as directors of Ocwen.
 A plurality vote requirement means that the director nominees with the greatest number of votes cast, even if less than a majority, will be elected.
 There is no cumulative voting.
 You may vote in favor of or withhold authority to vote for one or more nominees for director.
-For Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2018 and Proposal Three to approve the Say-on-Pay, the proposal will be approved if the votes cast by the holders of the shares represented at the Annual Meeting and entitled to vote in favor of the action exceed the votes cast opposing the action.
-Because Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2018 and Proposal Three to approve the Say-on-Pay are advisory in nature, there is no specific requirement for approval for these proposals.
-It will be up to the Audit Committee and the
+For Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2019 and Proposal Three to approve the Say-on-Pay, the proposal will be approved if the votes cast by the holders of the shares represented at the Annual Meeting and entitled to vote in favor of the action exceed the votes cast opposing the action.
+Because Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2019 and Proposal Three to approve the Say-on-Pay are advisory in nature, there is no specific requirement for approval for these proposals.
+It will be up to the Audit Committee and the Compensation Committee with respect to Proposals

-Compensation Committee with respect to Proposals Two and Three, as well as the Board of Directors, to determine whether and how to implement the advisory votes on the ratification of the appointment of our independent registered public accounting firm and Say-on-Pay.
+Two and Three, as well as the Board of Directors, to determine whether and how to implement the advisory votes on the ratification of the appointment of our independent registered public accounting firm and Say-on-Pay.

 Abstentions will be counted as present and entitled to vote for purposes of determining whether a quorum is present.
 For Proposal One on the election of directors, a "withhold vote" will not be counted in determining the vote's outcome, because the candidates who receive the highest number of "for" votes are elected, and candidates only need a single "for" vote to be elected.
-Abstentions will not be counted as votes cast with respect to Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2018 or Proposal Three to approve the Say-on-Pay and therefore will not be counted in determining the outcome of those proposals.
-If any broker "non-votes" occur at the meeting with respect to your shares, the broker "non-votes" will be counted as present and entitled to vote for purposes of determining whether a quorum is present, but will not be counted as votes cast with respect to Proposal One on the election of directors or Proposal Three to approve the Say-on-Pay and therefore will not be counted in determining the outcome of those proposals presented for your vote.
+Abstentions will not be counted as votes cast with respect to Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2019 or Proposal Three to approve the Say-on-Pay and therefore will not be counted as present and entitled to vote for purposes of determining whether a quorum is present, but will not be counted as votes cast with respect to Proposal One on the election of directors or Proposal Three to approve the Say-on-Pay and therefore will not be counted as present and entitled to vote for purposes of determining whether a quorum is present, but will not be counted as votes cast with respect to Proposal One on the election of directors or Proposal Three to approve the Say-on-Pay and therefore will not be counted in determining the outcome of those proposals.
+Three to approve the Say-on-Pay and therefore will not be counted as present and entitled to vote for purposes of determining whether a quorum is present, but will not be counted as votes cast with respect to Proposal One on the election of directors or Proposal Three to approve the Say-on-Pay and therefore will not be counted in determining the outcome of those proposals presented for your vote.